badbod99/in-memory-store/README.md

 # Usage
 InMemoryStore constructor takes 3 parameters `keyFn[, items]`.

-`keyFn`: each item in the store requires a unique key, specific the function to get it from the item.
+`keyFn`: each item in the store requires a unique key, specify the function to get it from the item.

-Creating and populating a store...
+Creating and populating a store ...
 ```javascript
 // Create an empty store
 let store = new InMemoryStore(obj => obj.key);